 Just inside the entrance of the cathedral is a tomb said to contain the remains of some of the heroes of the Alamo, including Davy Crockett, Colonel James Bowie, and Colonel William B. Travis.
 However, it is uncertain if their remains really are in the sarcophagus.

 After the Battle of the Alamo, all bodies were burned in large piles.
 Years later, the ashes were scooped up and put into this sarcophagus and taken to the cathedral.
-So, maybe their bones are there, or maybe they are not.
+So, maybe their bones are there, maybe they are not.
 Nevertheless, the Cathedral is a place where those who wish to can pay homage to these men who fought for Texas independence in a battle that they knew would not end well.
+The Cathedral is located in the Main Plaza Main also known as Plaza de las Islas.

 Don’t miss the retablo